Fibrosis-Inflammation Lab

 Introduction: Overview of Renal Fibrosis Models and the Importance of Model Selection

-Chronic kidney disease (CKD) affects approximately 10% of the global population, and renal interstitial fibrosis—the final common pathway of CKD—is the most reliable predictor of declining kidney function.
+Chronic kidney disease (CKD) affects approximately 10% of the global population, and renal interstitial fibrosis—the final common pathway of CKD—is one of the major histopathological correlates of declining kidney function.
 In drug discovery for CKD therapeutics, selecting the appropriate animal model that recapitulates the fibrotic process is a decisive factor in the success of preclinical studies.

 However, the range of animal models available for inducing renal fibrosis is extensive, and each model has distinct mechanisms, timelines, and evaluable endpoints.
 The key to successful clinical translation lies not in asking "which model is the best?" but rather "which model best fits the research objective?"